 There are two basic varieties of sports cars: those with the power and subtlety of a sledgehammer, and those with the precision and finesse of a scalpel.
-The Porsche Cayman and the more powerful Cayman S are perhaps the archetypical example of the latter category, mid-engined wonders that steer, brake and attack corners with the accuracy of a surgeon's blade.
+The Porsche Cayman and the more powerful Cayman S are perhaps the archetypal example of the latter category, mid-engined wonders that steer, brake and attack corners with the accuracy of a surgeon's blade.

-Completely redesigned for the latest model year, the second-generation Cayman is larger, more cosseting and more fuel efficient than its predecessor while also managing to be lighter and quicker.
+The second-generation Cayman is larger, more cosseting and more fuel efficient than its predecessor while also managing to be lighter and quicker.
 It's still big, big fun.

 As its exterior styling makes plain, the Cayman is essentially a fixed-roof version of the Boxster roadster.
-That's no bad thing, though, as the latest Boxster's superb proportions, muscular haunches and aggressive air ducts make it one of the more eye-catching Porsches in recent memory.
+That's no bad thing, though, as the Boxster's superb proportions, muscular haunches, and aggressive air ducts make it one of the more eye-catching Porsches in recent memory.
 A dynamic, model-specific front fascia helps set Cayman apart ever so slightly from its drop-top sibling.